viniciusbuscacio/Tauri-Calc/README.md

 ## About The Project

-This project is a desktop calculator application built with Tauri, created for study purposes.
-The idea is to understand how Tauri works, and the interaction with Rust, React, Typescript, and also operational systems (Windows 11, MAC OS, Ubuntu Linux).
+This is a desktop calculator built with Tauri, created as a study project to learn how Tauri works and how it connects Rust, React, and TypeScript.
+It also helps to understand how to build apps that run on Windows 10/11, macOS, and Linux.

-Also, the application is structured following Clean Architecture principles, making it maintainable, testable, and adaptable.
+The project follows Clean Architecture principles, which makes the code easier to maintain, test, and improve over time.

-The calculator features a modern UI with custom window chrome, providing a native-feeling experience across platforms.
-All calculations are performed safely within the Rust backend, utilizing the meval parsing library for expression evaluation.
+The calculator has a modern design with custom window controls, giving a native feel on all systems.
+All calculations are done safely in the Rust backend using the meval library to evaluate expressions.

 ## Features